Sawbridgeworth: History

 Sawbridgeworth has been twinned with Bry-sur-Marne in France since 1973, and Moosburg an der Isar in Germany since 2018.

 Governance

-Parliamentary representation

-Sawbridgeworth is in the parliamentary constituency of Hertford and Stortford.
-Since the formation of the constituency in 1983 until recently, it has elected Tory Members of Parliament.
-At the most recent general election of 2024, it finally changed hands to the Labour Party with the current MP being Josh Dean.

-Local government

-Sawbridgeworth has three tiers of local government, at parish (town), district, and county level: Sawbridgeworth Town Council, East Hertfordshire District Council, and Hertfordshire County Council.
-The town council has twelve councillors.
-The hamlet of Spellbrook is included within the administrative boundaries of the town.
+There are three tiers of local government covering Sawbridgeworth, at parish (town), district, and county level: Sawbridgeworth Town Council, East Hertfordshire District Council, and Hertfordshire County Council.
+The town council is based at Sayesbury Manor on Bell Street.

-Town mayors

-The role of mayor is largely ceremonial in Sawbridgeworth, and is usually held by a different councillor each year.
-Full Council meetings are chaired by the Mayor.
-The Mayors since 2012 have been:
+For national elections, Sawbridgeworth forms part of the Hertford and Stortford constituency.

+Administrative history